EssexUniversityMCTS/gvgai/README.md

-# THIS IS AN OLD REPOSITORY
+# THIS IS AN OLD (DEPRECATED, NOT IN USE) REPOSITORY

 The competition now runs with the code here: https://github.com/GAIGResearch/GVGAI